xelahot/libXelahot/README.md

 ---
 ## ✔️ Compatibility

-- Should work at least on iOS 15–18 (only tested on Dopamine 2.0 / rootless jailbreak on iOS 16.5 and on iOS 18.3.2, embedded in a custom IPA)
+- Should work at least on iOS 14–18

 ## ⚙️ How to Install
 ### Jailbroken device: